Pamir-AI/distiller-cm5-sdk/src/distiller_cm5_sdk/hardware/sam/README.md

 ## Overview

-The LED module provides **static RGB LED control** for the CM5 device through the Linux sysfs interface.
-It supports multiple LEDs with individual control of RGB colors and brightness settings.
+The LED module provides **full RGB LED control** for the CM5 device through the Linux sysfs interface.
+It supports multiple LEDs with individual control of RGB colors, brightness settings, animation modes, and custom LED triggers.

-**⚠️ Note: Animation modes and LED triggers have been disabled in this version.
-Only static color control is available.**

 The module wraps the SAM driver's sysfs interface located at `/sys/class/leds/pamir:led*` and provides both a high-level Python API and legacy compatibility with the previous interface.

+The module is compatible with SAM protocol v0.2.0 which uses RGB444 internal encoding (4-bit per channel) for efficient communication with the hardware.

 ## Prerequisites